smirnovalnik/microprocessor-units-course/docs/syllabus/syllabus.md

 ## Learning Stand

-Structurally, the stand consists of several boards with electronic components: evaluation board _STM32F072B-DISCO_, main board, LCD indicator, wireless data transmission module.
+The learning stand consists of several boards with electronic components: evaluation board _STM32F072B-DISCO_, main board, LCD indicator, wireless data transmission module.

 The main board contains actuators and input devices for the microprocessor controller.
 This board was developed at the Department of Industrial Electronics of MPEI.